RaushanKumar25/javascript-practice/README.md

 console.log("Hello, JavaScript!");
 = Hello, JavaScript!

-# What is the DOM
-:DOM = Document Object Model
-:It is a tree-like structure created by the browser when it loads an HTML page.
-:Each element (like <h1>, <p>, <button>) becomes a node in this tree.
-:document.body.innerHTML

 # What is a Programming Language?
 :A programming language is a set of rules, symbols, and syntax that humans use to communicate with computers.